david-rabb/AWS-Utils/README.md

-# AWS-Utils
+# AWS Java Utils
-Various wrappers and utilities for using AWS in a web application.
+Various wrappers and utilities for using AWS in a Java web application.

 ## aws.http
 ### AWSLoadBalancerFilter